AdaCore/learn/content/courses/advanced-ada/chapters/access_types.rst

 Dereferencing dangling references
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Of course, we shouldn't try to dereference a dangling reference.
-For example:
+Of course, you shouldn't try to dereference a dangling reference because your
+program becomes erroneous, as we discuss in this section.
+Let's see an example:

 .. code:: ada run_button project=Courses.Advanced_Ada.Access_Types.Unchecked_Deallocation